wh-alice/mig_visualstudio/vs/test/how-to--create-a-load-test-results-repository-using-sql.md

 ---
-title: "How to: Create a Load Test Results Repository Using SQL | hehe" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Create a Load Test Results Repository Using SQL" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"